-- Add 1-4 tbsp almond milk to the mixture depending on your desired thickness.
+- Add 1-4 tablespoons almond milk to the mixture depending on your desired thickness.

 - Refrigerate in an air-tight container (a glass jar is ideal) for 7-10 days.
 Shake or stir well before reserving.

-- Serve on your favourite salads (like my Low FODMAP Taco Salad, Low FODMAP Summer Detox Salad, or Air Fryer Buffalo Chicken Tenders Salad) or as a dip for veggies, french fries, chicken tenders, and more!
+- Serve on your favorite salads (like my Low FODMAP Taco Salad, Low FODMAP Summer Detox Salad, or Air Fryer Buffalo Chicken Tenders Salad) or as a dip for veggies, french fries, chicken tenders, and more!

-- *If you do not have issues with FODMAPs, you can use ½ tsp garlic powder and ½ tsp onion powder in place of the garlic-infused olive oil and scallions.
-If you omit the scallions, you may want to increase the lemon juice by ½ tbsp.
+- *If you do not have issues with FODMAPs, you can use ½ teaspoon garlic powder and ½ teaspoon onion powder in place of the garlic-infused olive oil and scallions.
+If you omit the scallions, you may want to increase the lemon juice by ½ tablespoon.